srkunze/fork/README.rst

 ---------------------------

 Their original (sequential) tracebacks are preserved.
 That should make debugging easier.
 However, don't try to catch exceptions.
-You better want to see it and end the interpreter.
+You better want to exit and see them.

 Speaking of threads ...